 A temperature controller is fitted to allow control of the water temperature in the range 15 to 45°C. The maximum water temperature is limited to 52°C by a safety thermostat.
-A thermometer displays the pool water temperature when the heater is OFF.
-When the heater is ON the reading may be slightly higher, depending on the flow rate through the heater.

 The heater is designed to have a maximum operating pressure of 2 bar (30 psi).
 Exceeding this limit will operate the pressure relief valves located on the heater vessel.